241209-NET/Puneet_Gupta/Project_1/Project_1.api/Readme.md

 # Blog and Content Management System

-This is a Full Stack Web App made in .NET to help users create and persist themselves as authors anf their blog posts/content to a backend.
+This is a Full Stack Web App made in .NET to help users create and persist themselves as authors and their blog posts to a backend.

 ## Project Members
 - Puneet Gupta